ishaanshah/GSoC-Proposal/Proposal.md

 # Post GSoC / Additional Ideas
 I would like to continue working with ListenBrainz after Summer of Code.
 This project aims at setting up basic architecture for generating statistics with Apache Spark.
 The addition of more statistics will be relatively easy.
 ## `Mood Analysis` for listens not having `recording_mbid`
-As mentioned in the proposal the project aims to implement `Mood Analysis` for listens having `recording_mbid` only.
+As mentioned in the proposal the project aims to implement `Mood Analysis` for listens having `recording_mbid`.
 Support for all listens can be added later.
 ## Entity Graphs
 These graphs will show details about various entities like artists, recordings and releases, when did a user start listening to that entity.
 ## Mainstream Meter